gfe061/website/content/home/talks.md

 # This file represents a page section.
 headless: true
+active: true

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'Talks & Workshops'
 subtitle:

 content: